 Timeline & Distance

-09:54 0.0 km Start by the side of Sandham Rd near the village called Dargan
+09:54 0.0 km Start at about 45 meters east of Sandham Rd at the village of Dargan

 10:06 0.3 km On foot trail to Dargan Arch